How hiring a virtual assistant can benefit your business

 I occasionally visit a client's own premises, usually to collect paperwork, but often to complete work in person where shared input is required, and I find that flexibility key to providing a personalised service.

 The biggest consideration for a small business is budget.
 Virtual assistants are contractors, so we pay for our own training, insurances, registrations and equipment.
 We pay for the software and stationery we use, the coffee we drink, and the utilities we utilise.
-Our hourly rates may appear to be higher than for an employee, but as we are self-employed you pay no salaries, holiday pay, sick pay or pension contributions, and because you don't need to provide office space there are no expensive overheads to cover.
+As we are self-employed you pay no salaries, holiday pay, sick pay or pension contributions, and because you don't need to provide office space there are no expensive overheads to cover.

 With a virtual assistant you only pay for what you need; you can choose from an ad-hoc hourly rate, or a fixed number of hours on a retainer basis, but the choice is yours depending on your individual circumstances.